 “Parang preparation na rin for the playoffs, ayos na makaisang game ako.”

-Understandably, the 6-foot-9 forward saw limited action, having just played for a little over 15 minutes and finished with six points and three rebounds.
+Understandably, the 6-foot-9 forward saw limited action, playing for a little over 15 minutes and finishing with six points and three rebounds.

 “Nung nalaglag ako, may parang air na nakalabas sa lungs ko.
-Nakalimutan ko na rin paano sabihin … Dito siya sa gitna ng chest ko,” he recalled of what exactly the doctor’s finding was, possibly referring to pneumomediastinum.
+Nakalimutan ko na rin paano sabihin … Dito siya sa gitna ng chest ko,” he recalled of the doctor’s findings, possibly referring to pneumomediastinum.

 “Pero everything’s good naman, ‘di naman ako nahirapang huminga.
 Usually raw kasi, nahihirapan huminga ‘pag may ganoon.
 Tapos ang kagandahan, self-correcting, so kailangan lang talaga ng pahinga para roon,” he added.